Ravichukka3/customer/README.md

-This is for testing github webhook for automating the continuous integration(CI).
+This is for testing github webhook for automating the continuous integration.